Key information

 If you fancy a game, the easiest thing is to drop in on a Tuesday.
 If you are not sure about anything, send a quick email first.

-♛ Social - competitive chess
+♛ Social and competitive chess

 We offer opportunities for both social and competitive chess.